MCSPenguin/CivCorp/Bylaws.rst

    meetings of the stockholders and of all meetings of the Board of Directors and any committee thereof requiring notice.

-3. The Secretary shall keep a record of the shareholders of the Corporation, giving the names of all shareholders and the number of shares held by each shareholder.
+3. The Secretary shall keep a record, to be known as the stock transfer ledger, containing the names of all shareholders and the number of shares held by each shareholder.
+Transfer of shares of the corporation shall be made on the stock transfer ledger.

 Duties of the Treasurer
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++